NASA to Update Media on Transition From Space Shuttle to Constellation Program at Michoud Assembly Facility

 The Workforce Transition Strategy Report will be available online April 1, at noon CDT at:

-To attend: Media interested in attending the events at NASA's Michoud Assembly Facility should contact the Marshall Center Public and Employees Communications Office at 256-544-0034 no later than 10 a.m.
+Media interested in attending the events at NASA's Michoud Assembly Facility should contact the Marshall Center Public and Employees Communications Office at 256-544-0034 no later than 10 a.m.
 CDT, Tuesday, April 1.
 Interested media must arrive at the Michoud Assembly Facility's Building 101 for badging no later than 12:30 p.m. to participate in the Headquarters briefing and no later than 1:30 p.m. to participate in the Michoud media availability.

 For supporting materials for this news release, please visit the NASA Marshall Center Newsroom Web site at: